mir-group/nequip/docs/guide/config.md

 ## `data`

-`data` is the `DataModule` object to be used.
-Users are directed to the [API page](../api/datamodule.rst) of `nequip.data.datamodule` for the `nequip` supported `DataModule` classes.
+`data` defines the `DataModule` object, which manages the train, validation, and test datasets.
+Users are directed to the [API page](../api/datamodule.rst) of `nequip.data.datamodule` for the API of the `DataModule` classes that `nequip` provides.
 Custom datamodules that subclass from `nequip.data.datamodule.NequIPDataModule` can also be used.

 ## `trainer`

-The `trainer` is meant to instantiate a `lightning.Trainer` object.
+The `trainer` specifies arguments to instantiate a `lightning.Trainer` object.
 To understand how to configure it, users are directed to `lightning.Trainer`'s [page](https://lightning.ai/docs/pytorch/stable/common/trainer.html).
 The sections on trainer [flags](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-flags) and its [API](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-class-api) are especially important.

 ```{tip}
 It is in the `lightning.Trainer` that users can specify [callbacks](https://lightning.ai/docs/pytorch/stable/api_references.html#callbacks) used to influence the course of training.
 This includes the very important [ModelCheckpoint](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.ModelCheckpoint.html#lightning.pytorch.callbacks.ModelCheckpoint) callback that should be configured to save checkpoint files in the way the user so pleases. `nequip`'s own [callbacks](../api/callbacks.rst) can also be used here.